Shneur Kotler: Death

-Kotler died on 24 June 1982 (3 Tammuz 5742) in Massachusetts General Hospital, Boston, at the age of 64.
-He was survived by his wife, Rischel, eight children, fifteen grandchildren, and his sister, Sarah Schwartzman.
+Kotler died on 24 June 1982 (3 Tammuz 5742) in Massachusetts General Hospital, Boston, at the age of 63.
 His funeral processions in Lakewood and Jerusalem were attended by tens of thousands, with an additional stop in Borough Park, Brooklyn attended by 30,000.
 He was buried near his father, Rabbi Aharon Kotler, and his grandfather, Rabbi Isser Zalman Meltzer, on Har HaMenuchot.

+Kotler was married to Rischel and had eight children and fifteen grandchildren.
 His widow, Rischel, died at her home in Lakewood on July 17, 2015.
-Her funeral took place on July 19 in Lakewood.
-Estimated attendance was about 15,000.

 Kotler served as rosh yeshiva for nineteen years, seven months, and one day, exactly the same amount of time as did his father.
-This extraordinary coincidence was noted throughout the Torah world and seen as a sign that he had been a worthy son and successor who carried on his father's mission.
+This coincidence was noted throughout the Torah world and seen as a sign that he had been a worthy son and successor who carried on his father's mission.

 He was succeeded as rosh yeshiva by his son, Rabbi Malkiel Kotler, alongside his son-in-law Rabbi Dovid Schustal, and Rabbis Yerucham Olshin and Yisroel Neuman, who are married to other grandchildren of Rabbi Aharon Kotler.